-$$\mu = \alpha V_f$$
+$$\mu = \alpha V_f$$ $U^{polarisation} = -rac{1}{2} \alpha V_f^2$

-$$U^{polarisation} = -\frac{1}{2}\alpha V_f^2$$

-This approach has the advantage that it is readily extended to higher order polarisabilities, such as quadrupolar, etc [48].
-It has been applied both in the area of molecular crystals, though often fixed moments are sufficient here [49], and, more recently, to ionic materials by Wilson, Madden and co-workers [50].
+This approach has the advantage that it is readily extended to higher order polarisabilities, such as quadrupolar, etc [49].
+It has been applied both in the area of molecular crystals, though often fixed moments are sufficient here [50], and, more recently, to ionic materials by Wilson, Madden and co-workers [51].
 The only disadvantage of this approach is that the polarisability is independent of the environment, which implies that it is undamped at extreme electric fields and can lead to a polarisation catastrophy.
-It is well documented that the polarisability of the oxide ion is very sensitive to its location, since in the gas phase the second electron is unbound and only associates in the solid state due to the Madelung potential [51].
-A further complication is that the scheme must involve a self-consistency cycle if the induced multipoles on one atomic centre are allowed to interact with those on another, though in some approaches this is neglected for simplicity.
+It is well documented that the polarisability of the oxide ion is very sensitive to its location, since in the gas phase the second electron is unbound and only associates in the solid state due to the Madelung potential [52].
+A further complication is that the scheme naturally involves a self-consistency cycle if the induced multipoles on one atomic centre are allowed to interact with those on another.
+Within GULP a simplified point-ion polarisation model is currently implemented in which the induced dipoles do not interact with each other, thereby removing the need for self-consistency and making the calculations significantly faster.
+The polarisation catastrophy can also be avoid by using short-range damping such that the Coulomb potential is screened at small distances.
+In GULP the Tang-Toennies functional form is used for the optional short-range damping where the range of the damping is controlled by a single Universal parameter.

-The second approach to the inclusion of dipolar polarisability is via the shell model first introduced by Dick and Overhauser [52].
+The second approach to the inclusion of dipolar polarisability is via the shell model first introduced by Dick and Overhauser [53].
 Here a simple mechanical model is used, whereby an ion is divided into a core, which represents the nucleus and inner electrons of the ion and therefore has all of the mass associated with it, and a shell, which mimics the valence electrons.
 Although it is convenient to think in terms of this physical picture, it should not be taken too literally as in some situations the shell can carry a positive charge, particularly for metal cations.
 The core and shell are Coulombically screened from each other, but coupled by a harmonic spring of force constant k{cs} .
 If the shell charge is q_s , then the polarisability of the ion in vacu is given by;

-$$\alpha = \frac{q_s^2}{k{cs}}$$
+$\alpha = \frac{q_s^2}{k{cs}}$

 By convention, the short-range forces are specified to act on the shell, while the Coulomb potential acts on both.
 Hence, the short-range forces act to damp the polarisability by effectively increasing the spring constant, and thus the polarisability is now environment dependent.
 The shell model has been widely adopted within the ionic materials community, particularly within the UK.
 Although the same issue exists as for point ion polarisabilities, namely that self-consistency has to be achieved for the interaction of the dipoles due to the positions of the shells, the problem is transformed into a coordinate optimisation one.
 This can be solved concurrently with the optimisation of the atomic core positions.
 The main disadvantage of this approach is that is not naturally extensible to higher order moments, though some attempts have been made, such as the spherical and elliptical breathing shell models.
-Furthermore, when performing molecular dynamics special treatment of the shells must be made by either using an adiabatic approach, in which the shells are optimised at every timestep, or by using a technique analoguous to the Car-Parrinello method [53], in which a fictious mass is assigned to the shell [54].
+Furthermore, when performing molecular dynamics special treatment of the shells must be made by either using an adiabatic approach, in which the shells are optimised at every timestep, or by using a technique analoguous to the Car-Parrinello method [54], in which a fictious mass is assigned to the shell [55].